ArrayOfLilly/trillo/read.md

-All in one booking app.
+All in one booking app named Trillo.